StrikeVaults/FalconOne/README.md

 ## 5. Installation/Setup

-a.
-Upload the Zip file on your Web Server Public directory
+5.1.
+Upload the Zip file on your Web Server Public directory 5.2.
-b.
 Unzip uploaded file
-c.
+5.3.
 Customize index.html and Style according to your Social Engineering Attack

 ## 6. Usage